 Museums are taking it slow and thinking carefully when it comes to the heady excitement about allowing access to rare treasures through the powers of 3D scanning.
 Below we explore different avenues museums have used to embrace 3D scanning within their sphere

-It’s not just the general public and museum visitors that benefit from 3D scanning artifacts; the first benefit is the new methods of analysis 3D scanning offers scientists working with artifacts.
+It’s not just the general public and museum visitors that benefit from 3D scanning artifacts; the first benefit is the new methods of analysis that 3D scans offers scientists working with artifacts.
 3D scanning allows archaeologists to reverse engineer artifacts and make discoveries about how they were built.

 Description of 3D scanning applied to study a Medieval Boxwood Prayer Bead.

-Believe it or not the same process is being applied to animals as well.
+Believe it or not, many are applying the process to animals as well.
 The ambitious project oVert (Open Exploration of Vertebrate Diversity in 3D) , funded by the National Science Foundation, has a plan to “scan it all”.
 They’re digitizing 80% of all specimen from 16 museum and university collections across the US — 20,000 vertebrates in total.
 The project started in 2017 and will continue for the next three years.
 3D renderings will be uploaded to MorphoSource, a digital depository, where they’ll be freely available for anyone to use in their research or work.

-Objects selected for digital restoration and especially 3D printing are chosen with interactive, tactile learning experiences in mind.
-Rather than creating straight replicas, printed objects are usually functionally expressive (like this sundial scanned by the BBC for the Civilizations AR app!), to offer a tactile experience of how they work.
-In the past, museums using replicas have been criticized for lack of authenticity, or hoodwinking customers.
-They are therefore more interested in how 3D models can enhance an experience of an original object, not replace it completely.
+Choosing objects for digital restoration and especially 3D printing should be done with interactive, tactile learning experiences in mind.
+Rather than creating straight replicas, printed objects are usually functionally expressive (like this sundial scanned by the BBC for the Civilizations AR app!).
+This way, they offer a tactile experience of how they work.
+Many have criticized museums in the past for using replicas with a lack of authenticity and for hoodwinking customers.
+Consequently, they are more interested in how 3D models can enhance the experience of an original object, not replace it completely.

-Usually, this means resizing or repairing an object digitally to allow better interaction – The Museum of Ontario Archeology (MOA) printed extra-large mammoth teeth for kids to play with.
+Usually, this means resizing or repairing an object digitally to allow better interaction.
+For example, the Museum of Ontario Archeology (MOA) printed extra-large mammoth teeth for kids to play with.